holywen/EC-Dockerfiles/README.md

 This is example docker files on how to put Electric Flow Server and Electric Flow Agent into a docker container.

 ##USAGE:
-To build a ElectricFlow Server image, you'll need to first copy latest ElectricFlow installer into the commanderServer folder, then:
+###Build a ElectricFlow Server image
+You'll need to first copy latest ElectricFlow installer into the commanderServer folder, then:
 ```
   cd commanderServer
   ./build.sh
 ```
-Run it:
+###Run it:
 ```
   cd commanderServer
   /run.sh
 ```

-To build a ElectricFlow Agent image, you'll need to first copy latest ElectricFlow installer into the commanderServer folder, then:
+###Build a ElectricFlow Agent image
+You'll need to first copy latest ElectricFlow installer into the commanderServer folder, then:
 ```
   cd commanderAgent
   ./build.sh
 ```
-Run it:
+###Run it:
 ```
   cd commanderAgent
   ./run.sh